e-Learning content for the programme is currently in its final stage of preparation and will be ready for access from 1 April 2026.

 Training Methodology

-Self-paced e-learning modules, with an in-person capstone workshop and an overall assessment
+- Self-paced e-learning modules, in-person capstone workshops and overall assessments.

 Closing Date for Registration